-Every time I post pictures on Instagram of my laundry hanging outside to dry, the images enrage and horrify several Europeans and Australians, who rarely own dryers.
+Every time I post pictures on Instagram of my laundry hanging outside to dry, the images enrage and horrify many Europeans and Australians, who tell me they rarely own dryers.
 They regularly ask in the comments, “Why are you posting this?
 Isn’t this normal where you live?”
 No, it is not.
 The vast majority of people living here in sunny Northern California use an electric dryer.
 Even on hot days.

 Eschewing the dryer and hanging your clothes to dry:

 - Saves money.